Canon 5D Mark II vs T5

 Body comparison: Canon 5D Mark II vs T5

 The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark II and the Canon T5.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 5D Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5 is notably smaller (25 percent) than the Canon 5D Mark II.
 Moreover, the T5 is substantially lighter (44 percent) than the 5D Mark II.
 It is worth mentioning in this context that the 5D Mark II is splash and dust resistant, while the T5 does not feature any corresponding weather-sealing.